APPEARS ON: HSAL 26, 29, 33, 36, 37, 58

 Initially formed to play a local gallery opening, the duet showcases a beauty in subtle layer manipulation with lo-fi charm.
 Where early recordings rely on a tendency for improvisation over set structures, the more recent output utilizes more rhythmic foundation to balance feelings of isolation, distance, & fear with solace, presence, & hope.

 APPEARS ON: HSAL 44, 49, 50, 56, 57

-Mel & Myra began writing & playing together a few years back.
-A few DIY recordings & personnel additions (Aaron & Joey) later, we find a quartet swirling around tunes that should feel welcome among the various waves of shoegaze revival.
+Mel & Myra began writing and playing together a few years back.
+A few DIY recordings and personnel additions (Aaron and Joey) later, we find a quartet swirling around tunes that should feel welcome among the various waves of shoegaze revival.
 Theirs is a special beauty where a vibrant aesthetic is married with lyrical content that mines shadowy corners of life.

 APPEARS ON: HSAL 38